Textalk/angular-schema-form-callout/README.md

 ------------

 The add-on comes in two files, `dist/bootstrap-callout.min.js` and `dist/callout.min.css`.
-Be sure to include the  *after* `bootstrap-decorator.min.js`.
+Be sure to include them  *after* `bootstrap-decorator.min.js`.

-Easiest way is to install is with bower
+The easiest way to install is with bower
 ```bash
 $ bower install angular-schema-form-callout
 ```